A blog for fiction writers and impending writers. An editor’s perspective.

 ……I wanted to be an astronaut once.
 Never was.
 Moon block.
 By the way, my own personal solution for writer’s block?
 Stepping away from the computer and watching a Firefly marathon—and guilt-free, because self-loathing will ultimately get you nowhere!—or else reading a book I absolutely love… for the 4th or 5th time.
 (Recently for me: The World According to Garp, The Forever War, The Sirens of Titan and Elmore Leonard’s Cat Chaser.)
-When my eyes blur, I clean the garage or drive up the coast.
-Give yourself permission to give yourself a break.
+When my eyes blur or my head clogs, I clean the garage or drive up the coast.
+I give myself permission to declare a mental-health holiday from writing.
 It’s part of the process.
-If your mind’s still writhing with uncorked creativity, write a short story or work on the outline.
+If you find that your mind’s still writhing with uncorked creativity, write a short story or work on an outline.
 Dream up another novel.
 Paint a picture.
 Take some photos.
 Often, alternate forms of creativity can replenish your writer’s drive.
 Give it time.
 That creative lust will eventually return.

 - Fear of ridicule.
 (Rare, but it happens.)
 Your friends may find you pretentious for even trying.
 Seriously?
 Find new friends.

 - Fear of offending somebody.
 That somebody is usually a friend or family member, and a typically unsavory character prominently featured in your tale.
 Sorry, Aunt Lucy!
 The homicidal maniac in chapter 8 isn’t really you.
 Trust me, they won’t see themselves in your book.
 Just be sure that you change the names.

 - Fear of offending yourself.
 Ah, but here’s where the circle closes.
 We’re back to looking for perfection.
 Refer to Rule #25 again.